Hsin1025/hyperledger-fabric/README.md

 2. Clone the repo

-   cd into the test-network directory inside fabric-samples
+   cd into the test-network directory inside fabric-sample

 3. Bring up test network, added the -ca flag to use the CA
    ```